Naram-Sin of Akkad: Victory stele of Naram-Sin

+Shutruk-Nahhunte added his own inscription to the stele, in Middle Elamite:

+A similar stele fragment (ES 1027), 57 centimeters high by 42 centimeters wide by 20 deep, depicting Naram-Sin was found a few miles north-east of Diarbekr, at Pir Hüseyin in a well, though this was not its original context.
+It is said to have been first found Miyafarkin, a village about 75 kilometers northeast of Diarbekr.

-An alabaster stele representing captives being led by Akkadian soldiers is generally attributed to Narim-Sin on stylistic grounds.
-In particular, it is considered as more sophisticated graphically than the steles of Sargon of Akkad or those of Rimush.
-Two fragments are in the National Museum of Iraq, and one in the Boston Museum.
+Fragments of an alabaster stele representing captives being led by Akkadian soldiers is sometimes attributed to Narim-Sin (or Rimush or Manishtushu) on stylistic grounds.
+In particular, it is considered as more sophisticated graphically than the steles of Sargon of Akkad or those of Rimush or Manishtushu Two fragments (IM 55639 and IM 59205) are in the National Museum of Iraq, and one (MFA 66.89) is the Boston Museum.
 The stele is quite fragmentary, but attempts at reconstitution have been made.
 Depending on sources, the fragments were excavated in Wasit, al-Hay district, Wasit Governorate, or in Nasiriyah, both locations in Iraq.

 It is thought that the stele represents the result of the campaigns of Naram-Sin to Cilicia or Anatolia.
 This is suggested by the characteristics of the booty carried by the soldiers in the stele, especially the metal vessel carried by the main soldier, the design of which is unknown in Mesopotamia, but on the contrary well known in contemporary Anatolia.